jeffTheItGuy/chainmesh/docs/operators/deploy.md

 # Deploying BlockMesh

-This guide covers deploying BlockMesh on a single server via Docker Compose or on a Kubernetes cluster.
+This guide covers deploying BlockMesh on a single server via Docker Compose.

+For Kubernetes / K3s deployments using Helm and GitHub Actions, see [deploy-k3s.md](deploy-k3s.md).

 ---